petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/definitions.md

 # Definitions

+There are four types of definitions:

+- Individuals: attributes of individuals accessing your site
+- Events: default and custom actions that happen on your site
+- Event Attributes: metadata that provides context for events
+- Search Query Parameters: URL parameters for search

 ## Individuals

 The data model for individuals is defined by the various attributes that get mapped when contact data is [synced from DXP](../getting-started/connecting-liferay-dxp-to-analytics-cloud.md).